shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ```

 Next, lets implement a function to handle the incoming cloud event.
 Since OCI Cloud
-Events conform to the CNCF Cloud Events specifiation, we can safely type our incoming
+Events conform to the CNCF Cloud Events specification, we can safely type our incoming
 parameter as a CloudEvent and the FDK will handle properly serializing the parameter
 when the function is triggered.
 Once we have our CloudEvent data we can construct a
 URL that points to our image (a public image in this case) and open that URL as a